 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 For being Montana’s biggest city, Billings is pretty small, home to less than 200,000 people.
 It’s still large enough to accommodate three accredited colleges: four-year MSU Billings, two-year City College at MSU Billings and one of the state’s few private higher education institutions, Rocky Mountain College.
-Billings is a fairly expensive place to live compared to the U.S. as a whole, with higher-priced groceries and healthcare than elsewhere.
+The cost of living tends to hover around the national average.
 Where you’ll save is by renting (or living on campus).
-The average studio in the city goes for just $485 a month, which is $176 cheaper than the national average.

 From college preparation courses to affordable housing, the Magic City has plenty of social programs that can make life there more affordable.
 Here are a few organizations doing good in the area:

 As the state’s largest city, Billings hosts multiple nongovernmental organizations, and the resources above are just a few.
 A comprehensive directory can be found at Montana 2-1-1.

 The state’s biggest college, Montana State University, has its main campus in Bozeman, which also supports two-year Gallatin College MSU.
 There are fewer than 45,000 residents in Bozeman, but enrollment at the two schools is a combined 16,000.
 That gives the city the deserved title of a college town.
 Pair the typical student deals on food and entertainment with reasonable rental prices and free public transportation, and Bozeman can be an affordable place to spend four years.